 Staying physically active is important at any age.
-Studies show that regular exercise helps the body fight depression, maintain an ideal weight and keeps the heart thumping longer.
+Studies show that exercises that every senior should do regularly helps the body fight depression, maintain an ideal weight and keeps the heart thumping longer.
 It’s true that everyone, from first graders to first-time grandparents, needs to move their bodies to stay healthy.
 However, in looking at all of the seasons of life, it’s the season of the golden years that seems to be the most crucial time to make sure that regular physical activity is a top priority.

 Little children normally get tons of exercise.
 They run from room to room, jump on the couch and ride bikes out front.
 Parents, of said children, are also busy.
 They’re busy cleaning up toys, climbing the stairs to put the action figures away (again) and chasing after unruly toddlers in the supermarket aisles.
 Yet, many times, when people advance into their 50s and 60s, life starts slowing down, aches and pains are more prevalent, and it gets tempting to watch the evening news after work.
 Sadly, plunking down is pretty much the last thing older adults or any of us should be doing most days.

-The Centers for Disease Control and Prevention (CDC) recommends that older adults need at least two and a half hours of moderate-intensity, aerobic activity, each week or 75 minutes of vigorous-intensity aerobic activity.
-Moderate-intensity aerobic activity includes brisk walking, doubles tennis, heavy cleaning and the like.
-Vigorous-intensity would be things like running, fast bicycling or singles tennis.
+The Centers for Disease Control and Prevention (CDC) recommends that older adults need at least two and a half hours of moderate-intensity, aerobic activity.
+Also, do each week or 75 minutes of vigorous-intensity aerobic activity.
+Moderate-intensity aerobic activity includes brisk walking, doubles tennis, heavy cleaning, and the like.
+Vigorous intensity would be things like running, fast bicycling or singles tennis.
 On top of that, the CDC suggests that seniors also partake in muscle-strengthening activities that work all major muscle groups, on two or more days per week.

 It sounds like a lot ― and it is.
-But exercising several times a week has huge benefits for seniors.
-First of all, range of motion exercises help people to maintain independence and the ability to perform daily tasks without assistance.
+However, exercises that every senior should do regularly several times a week has huge benefits for seniors.
+First of all, range of motion exercises help people maintain independence and the ability to perform daily tasks without assistance.
 Do you want to pour yourself a glass of milk?
 A full milk gallon weighs a whopping eight and a half pounds.
-Not exercising those forearms and wrists regularly could result in not being able to pick up and pour from a gallon of milk.
+Not exercising those forearms and wrists regularly could result in not being able to pick up and pour a gallon of milk.
 Do you need to replace a light bulb in the ceiling on a ladder?
-It isn’t going to happen unless you’ve been working on some balance training and have the endurance to keep your arms above your head for a few minutes at a time.
+It isn’t going to happen unless you’ve been working on some balance training.
+Also, have the endurance to keep your arms above your head for a few minutes at a time.

-We’ve compiled a list of five simple exercises that seniors should do regularly to stay strong, svelte and vibrant for years to come.
+We’ve compiled a list of five simple exercises that every seniors should do regularly to stay strong, svelte, and vibrant for years to come.

 Standing upright, using good posture and looking straight ahead, place your hands on your hips and balance on one leg.
 Once you are steady, use your right arm as if it were the hand of a clock.
 You are at the center of the clock with 12 o’clock right above your head and 6 o’clock at your feet.
 Point your right arm up to 12 o’clock and hold it for 8 seconds.
 Move it slowly to your side (3 o’clock) and hold again for 8 seconds.
 Then, to 6 o’clock, across the body to the 9 o’clock position and back up to 12 o’clock ― holding each pose for 8 seconds.
 Then, switch arms and repeat.
 After that, switch legs and complete the exercise with each arm while standing on the other leg.